Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 A Small Elite Has Captured Massive Wealth Generated by Our Society

-This graph displays U.S. wealth inequality.
-It’s extreme primarily because corporate ownership grotesquely favors a small elite.
+Wealth inequality is as extreme as this graph displays primarily because corporate ownership grotesquely favors a small elite.
 The 13,000 households in the top .01% have an average wealth of $608 million.

 So you can see the $79,200 average wealth of households in the bottom 50%, I multiplied it by 500.